wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 #### Adding the IR sensor
 <img width="100%" height="100%"  src="https://github.com/wearhacks/courses/blob/master/projects/bathroom-occupancy-indicator/img/RF-sensor-test_bb.png"/>

-The IR sensor is composed of two parts: an IR LED and a phototransistor reactic to a specific wavelength.
-The LED is wired as any other: in serie with a current limitting resistor.
+The IR sensor is composed of two parts: an IR LED and a phototransistor reactive to a specific wavelength.
+The LED is wired as any other: in serie with a current limiting resistor.

 We use a **pull-up design** to connect the sensor.
 Remember that the sensor is simply a phototransistor: the IR light it is subjected to creates a small current to the gate, provoking a larger current to flow between the collector and the drain.
 It means that when no light is applied to the sensor, it basically acts as a resistor of near infinite resistance.